kuzzleio/sdk-csharp/doc/2/essentials/events/index.md

 ## TokenExpired

-Occur when the SDK sends a request and the current token has expired.
+Occurs when the SDK sends a request and the current token has expired.

 ### Handler Arguments